splunk/splunk-sdk-python/README.md

 #### Splunk

 If you haven't already installed Splunk, download it [here](http://www.splunk.com/download).
-For more information, see [System requirements for use of Splunk Enterprise on-premises](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements) in the Splunk Enterprise _Installation Manual_.
+For more information, see the Splunk Enterprise [Installation Manual](https://docs.splunk.com/Documentation/Splunk/latest/Installation).

 #### Splunk SDK for Python